-(i) Two written papers that comprise a summative assessment of the knowledge base that underpins psychiatric practice.
-Both papers must be passed before the doctor can proceed to the Clinical Examination (CASC).
+(i) Two written papers (A and B) that comprise a summative assessment of the knowledge base that underpins psychiatric practice.

 (ii) The Clinical Examination (Clinical Assessment of Skills and Competencies - CASC) is a summative assessment of a doctor's competence in the core skills of psychiatric practice.
 The Clinical Assessment of Skills and Competencies (CASC) is an OSCE type examination consisting of two parts, completed in one day.
-On passing the CASC, the doctor will be awarded Membership of the Royal College of Psychiatrists (MRCPsych).